19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 (3) The personal expenses of a candidate include his reasonable travelling expenses, and the reasonable expenses of his living at hotels or elsewhere for the purposes of the election.

+(4) If so authorised in writing by the election agent of a candidate (referred to in this subsection as candidate A) —

+(a) any person may pay any necessary expense for stationery, postage, telephonic communication (or any other similar means of communication) and other petty expenses; or

+(b) the political party for whom candidate A is standing for election (or an officer thereof authorised by the party to act on its behalf) may pay any expenses incurred on account of or in respect of the conduct or management of the election of candidate A,

-(4) Any person may, if so authorised in writing by the election agent of the candidate, pay any necessary expense for stationery, postage, telegrams and other petty expenses to a total amount not exceeding that named in the authority, but any excess above the total amount so named shall be paid by the election agent.
+to a total amount not exceeding that named in the authority, but any excess above the total amount so named shall be paid by the election agent of candidate A.

+[10/2010 wef 01/07/2010]

-(5) A statement of the particulars of payments made by any person so authorised shall be sent to the election agent within the time limited by this Act for the sending in of claims, and shall be vouched for by a bill containing the receipt of that person.
+(5) A statement of the particulars of payments made by any person or political party so authorised under subsection (4) shall be sent to the election agent within the time limited by this Act for the sending in of claims, and shall be vouched for by a bill containing the receipt of that person or political party, as the case may be.

+[10/2010 wef 01/07/2010]

 ### Expenses in excess of maximum to be illegal practice